ArtezGDA/Tool-Assignment/Reinier/README.md

 For this tool you will need AppleScript Editor, this is pre-installed on every Mac/Macbook.
 Just in case, the tool is created on MacOS X El Capitan Version 10.11.3.
 When you encounter some failures in applescript you could try to solve this with making your Mac up to date to the same version.
 <br>
 <br>
-Are you a windows-user And still want to see what is happening in this script?
+Are you a windows-user and still want to see what is happening in this script?
 I recommend you use A Virtual Machine or a second OS on your laptop.
 With a virtual machine you can virtually run a Mac OS X without even installing it.
 A example for a virtual machine can you find [here](http://www.vmware.com).

 #### License
 The MIT License (MIT)